 The first process is to simply contact your local ward bishop or branch president and ask him to remove your name from the rolls.
 There is a process outlined for him in his Handbook of Instructions that tells him how to do so, and he should have the forms/online access for executing this process.
 This is the simplest, but, unfortunately, it is the least reliable - in fact, quite unreliable, as the incentive for the bishop is to not complete it.
 If you want to try it, send an email to your bishop with the following three (required) components: 1.
 Declare your desire to resign and have your membership removed.
 2. You must acknowledge that you understand and agree to the repercussions of the decision (removal of effects of baptism, the priesthood, and the temple endowment and blessings, etc.).
 And 3. indicate whether or not you are open to ecclesiastical visits after resignation.
 My estimation is that between a third and a half of all requests via this route are never completed.
 For this reason, this is not a process I recommend.

 The second process is to use the service known as Quitmormon.com.
 It is a free online system run by a lawyer in Salt Lake who is doing a great job of handling the requests he receives, and tens of thousands of former members have successfully and conveniently used this service to resign their memberships.
 Historically, the system worked remarkably well (and for a long time, it was the process I recommended), but the church has on occasion been harassing Quitmormon by doing whatever it can to make this service more difficult, time-consuming, unreliable and onerous to use, and then delaying processing their submittals by up to three months, and simply trashcanning a percentage of them.
 I have received confirmation (mid February, 2020), though, that lately at least some of their submittals are being processed promptly and confirmations of removal have been coming back as quickly as nine days.
-So once again, this is a viable option.
-The question remains, however, of just how reliable it is - I haven't had enough information to know if the submittals are being dealt with reliably, or if they're still trashcanning a percentage as they were.
+For a time, in February of 2020, the church was processing their submittals rapidly and reliably, and it looked like once again it was going to be a very good option.
+But that didn't last long.
+By June, the church was back to its old tricks, and delaying their submittals once again.
+So I am no longer recommending it as I once did.
+Since the church requires their submittals to be notarized (for applications for U.S. citizens and residents), it's no more convenient that the third process, and much more time consuming, so I no longer recommend this method.

 Name Removal By Request To The Confidential Records Department Via Postal Mail